Home Improvement and Commercial Contractor Disputes

 The short answer is, it depends.

-Property owner side.
-The property owner’s homeowner’s insurance may cover damaged caused by the contractor, such as cracked concrete or other harm to the property secondary to the contractor’s work.
+The property owner’s homeowner’s insurance may cover damage caused by the contractor, such as cracked concrete or other harm to the property secondary to the contractor’s work.

 The contractor may also have liability insurance.
 In fact, home improvement contractors in PA are required to carry at least $50,000 of liability insurance coverage.
-However, an insurance company only provides liability coverage for damages, not the failure to finish the job, otherwise, no contractor would ever finish.
-They would have their insurance carriers pay you to have someone else to finish the job.
-Insurance does not pay to finish a contract, for example.
+However, an insurance company only provides liability coverage for damages, not the failure to finish the job.
+Otherwise, no contractor would ever finish!
+Instead, they would have their insurance carriers pay you to have someone else to finish the job.
 For more on the limits of liability insurance, click here.

 Can I get an award for my attorney fees?